Skip to content

 You can still work with us easily.

-2. Sample fitting – we mail a test dress or jacket to pin with us on Zoom.
+2. Sample fitting: we mail a test dress or jacket for you to pin on Zoom.

 what you are paying for

-• The skill and time of our artisans — Grace (designer), Thy (embroidery), Sally (pattern), Lani (seamstress), Kan (Qipao maker).
+• The skill and time of our artisans — Grace (designer), Thy (embroidery), Sally (pattern), Lani (seamstress), Kan (Qipao maker), and a group of female Asian American artisans who help our processes run smoothly behind the scenes.

 • A bespoke pattern made for your body, easy to alter later.

-• Hand finishing done one piece at a time.
+• Hand finishing is done one piece at a time.

 • High-grade materials that last for generations.